SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 2. **Add annotations on your Kafka pods**.
    1. Open [this yaml file](https://sumologic-app-data.s3.amazonaws.com/Kafka/KAfka_PodAnnotations.yaml) and add the annotations mentioned there.
    2. Enter in values for the parameters marked with `CHANGE_ME` in the yaml file:
-     * `telegraf.influxdata.com/inputs` - As telegraf will be run as a sidecar the `urls` should always be localhost.
+     * `telegraf.influxdata.com/inputs`.
+As telegraf will be run as a sidecar the `urls` should always be localhost.
      * In the input plugins section:
         * `urls` - The URL to the Kafka server.
 As telegraf will be run as a sidecar the `urls` should always be localhost.
 This can be a comma-separated list to connect to multiple Kafka servers.
      * In the tags sections, (`[inputs.jolokia2_agent.tags]` and `[inputs.disk.tags]`):
-        * `environment` - This is the deployment environment where the Kafka cluster identified by the value of servers resides.
+        * `environment`.
+This is the deployment environment where the Kafka cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `messaging_cluster` - Enter a name to identify this Kafka cluster.
+        * `messaging_cluster`.
+Enter a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

 **Do not modify the following values** as it will cause the Sumo Logic app to not function correctly.

-* `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+* `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-* `prometheus.io/scrape: "true"` - This ensures our Prometheus plugin will scrape the metrics.
+* `prometheus.io/scrape: "true"`.
+This ensures our Prometheus plugin will scrape the metrics.
-* `prometheus.io/port: "9273"` - This tells Prometheus what ports to scrape metrics from.
+* `prometheus.io/port: "9273"`.
+This tells Prometheus what ports to scrape metrics from.
 This should not be changed.
 * `telegraf.influxdata.com/inputs`
     * In the tags sections `[inputs.jolokia2_agent/diskio/disk]`
         * `component: “messaging”` - This value is used by Sumo Logic apps to identify application components.